lyz-code/blue-book/docs/coding/python/pytest.md

 Finally, if the test suite is huge, I use `;T` to run only the tests of a single file.

+As you can see only the `t` has the `--pdb` flag, so the rest of them will run en parallel and any pdb trace will fail.

 # Reference